thomashk0/wave/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.txt)
 [![Build Status](https://travis-ci.com/thomashk0/wave.svg?branch=master)](https://travis-ci.com/thomashk0/wave)

+**WARNING:** This project is not yet stable and currently under heavy development.

 The `wavetk` project is a toolkit for digital waveform parsing and processing.
 The waveform we are talking about here are produced by CAD tools in formats like [Value Change Dump (VCD)](https://en.wikipedia.org/wiki/Value_change_dump)